Shelemhg/asteroids/README.md

 ## Introduction
-This project is my version of the classic Asteroids game in Python.
+My version of the classic Asteroids game in Python.
 It offers an engaging gaming experience where players control a spaceship to navigate through space, shoot asteroids, and collect energy to survive.
 The game includes features such as sound effects, a scoring system, and a dynamic starry background.

 ## Features